Luscii: History

+On April 5, 2024, Omron Healthcare announced that it had acquired Luscii.

 Deployment

 Royal Wolverhampton NHS Trust launched a COVID patient remote ward in 2021 using Luscii.
 Patients are given an oximeter and enter daily readings into an app which analyses the readings, monitoring for any sign of measurement abnormalities which could mean medical attention is required.

 Imperial College Healthcare NHS Trust started using Luscii with heart failure patients who had multiple in-hospital visits over a 2-3 month period in 2021.
 This gives clinicians daily vitals data and regular questionnaires directly from each patient at home.
 These patients often find it difficult to get to out-patient appointments.

 6,000 people in Bradford and Craven with chronic obstructive pulmonary disease are to be enrolled into the MyCare24 remote monitoring service in 2021/2, led by the digital care hub at Airedale Hospital using Luscii.